 Mechanism of plasmid mobilization by conjugation

-- Conjugative plasmids initiate gene transfer by altering the cell surface to allow contact between the plasmid-containing donor cell (F+ or male) and a plasmid lacking recipients (F- or female)
+- Conjugative plasmids initiate gene transfer by altering the cell surface to allow contact between the plasmid-containing donor cell (F+ or male) and a plasmid lacking recipients (F- or female).

-- Sex pilus originates from the donor and establishes conjugative bridge (temporary cytoplasmic bridge) that serves as the conduit for DNA transfer from donor to recipient bacterial cell
+- Sex pilus originates from the donor and establishes a conjugative bridge (temporary cytoplasmic bridge) that serves as the conduit for DNA transfer from donor to recipient bacterial cell

-- Intercellular contact established
+- Intercellular contact established.

 - A copy of DNA from the donor cell (F+ cell) transfers to the recipient cell (F- cell).